-Jul 02, 2003 — Each summer for a quarter-century, the Adirondack Mountain Club has sent professional trail crews into the backcountry.
+Jul 08, 2004 — Each summer for a quarter-century, the Adirondack Mountain Club has sent professional trail crews into the backcountry.
 The crews - usually made up of college students - live in the woods for five days at a time.
 They build and repair some of the Adirondack's most popular hiking routes.
 After 25 years in the woods, the crews have become a fixture for the people who use the trails they're working on.
 They're a tradition.
 But they're a changing one.
-Last summer, one of the crews is led by Anna Christner, a 24-year-old psychology student from Pennsylvania.
-Being trail boss means pushing around giant boulders - but it also means leading a half-dozen young men into the wilderness.
+Last summer, one of the crews was led by Anna Christner, a 24-year-old psychology student from Pennsylvania.
+Being trail boss means pushing around giant boulders.
+And in Christner's case, it also means leading a half-dozen young men into the wilderness.
 Brian Mann has the story.